appgen/main/readme.md

 independently of the present repository.
 The structure of the submodules enforces the immutability of data.

+`.gitmodules` files for the respective components are included in the present directory.

 ### Components
 The storeroom downloads data and saves it in the most raw possible form.
 Downloader scripts are stored in the storeroom repository, and the actual